murilofarias/sharedpay/README.md

 ---
 ### API Architecture
-The api architecture is a simplification of a the plug and adapter architecture.
+The api architecture is a simplification of a plug and adapter architecture.
 There is only one primary adapter and it resides in the subpackage "controller".
-The other adapters are secondary adapter and they are located in the subpackage "adapter".
+The other adapters are secondary adapters and they are located in the subpackage "adapter".

 #### Components